muno17/sqncd/README.md

 - Website
+    - after logging in, how to make website recognize id on all pages
     - write up manual page
+        - add quickstart guide
     - DONE - create login section
     - DONE - create registration section
     - once logged in, add password reset option to 'account' page
-    - add content to account page:
+    - add content to account page/dropdown:
         - password reset
         - midi files
         - change email
         - change color scheme? think of options
+        - opt in/out of emails
     - DONE - add news page - where updates will be stored
     - add content to home page
     - add area to donate